On the Model Theory of Open Incidence Structures: The Rank 2 Case: The general framework

-\begin{notation} We denote by $\mathfrak{M}$ the monster model of the theory $T^+$ in the language expanded with an $\mrm{HF}$-order.
-Thus in particular $\mathfrak{M}$ satisfies the saturation property from \ref{saturation_remark}.
-When dealing with the monster model $\mathfrak{M}$ we usually omit the indices and write simply $\mathrm{tp}(a/B)$ instead of $\mathrm{tp}_\mathfrak{M}(a/B)$ to refer to the type of an element, and we write simply $ \mrm{acl}(B)$ instead of $ \mrm{acl}_\mathfrak{M}(B) $ to refer to the algebraic closure of a set.
-We do the same for quantifier-free types and quantifier-free algebraic closures. \end{notation}
+\begin{notation} We denote by $\mathfrak{M}$ the monster model of the theory $T^+$ in the language expanded with a $\mrm{HF}$-order.
+Thus in particular $\mathfrak{M}$ satisfies the saturation property from \ref{main_th}(\hyperref[completeness_axiom]{C1})-(\hyperref[the_K_homogeneous_lemma]{C2}).
+When dealing with the monster model $\mathfrak{M}$ we usually omit the indices and write $\mathrm{tp}(a/B)$ instead of $\mathrm{tp}_\mathfrak{M}(a/B)$ to refer to the type of an element, and we write $ \mrm{acl}(B)$ instead of $ \mrm{acl}_\mathfrak{M}(B) $ to refer to the algebraic closure of a set.
+We do the same for quantifier-free types and quantifier-free algebraic closures, and similarly we write just $ \mrm{icl}_\mathfrak{M}(B) $ for the intrinsic closure of $B$ computed in $\mathfrak{M}$. \end{notation}